trevorlang/trevorlang-dot-dev/content/pages/portfolio/portfolio.md

 ---
+type: page
+template: Portfolio
 path: /portfolio/
-template: Portfolio
 title: Portfolio
-type: page
 ---
-This is the portfolio page
+This is the portfolio page.
+And now it's edited.